srhickma/dead-drop/README.md

 ### Configuration
 The default config file location is `~/.dead-drop/conf.yml`, but different locations can be specified with the `--config` flag.

 All config file fields are optional, and defaults will be used if they are not specified.
 The following is the default configuration:
 ```
 # Server configuration
 addr: ":4444" # The hostname and port to start the server on.
 data-dir: ~/dead-drop # The directory where objects will be stored.
 keys-dir: ~/.dead-drop/keys # The directory where authorized rsa public keys should be stored.
+tls-cert: ~/.dead-drop/server.crt # The tls certificate for the server.
+tls-key: ~/.dead-drop/server.key # The tls key for the server.
 ttl-min: 1440 # The number of minutes after which objects will be garbage collected.
 destructive-read: true # If true, pulls will destroy objects.
 ```